 He worked for Colorado Parks and Wildlife on projects restoring native cutthroat trout to mountain lakes throughout the Centennial State.
 At CPW he also contributed to projects involving monitoring burrowing owls, raptors, and songbirds.
 From Colorado he continued west living and working in Oregon and Alaska.
 Matt was the crew leader for a research project in the Alaskan bush on Kodiak Island focused on sockeye salmon.
 The crew spent the summer collecting data on the migration of the young salmon from the freshwater lake they were born in to the sea.

 Making his way back to the lower 48 he landed in Yellowstone where he now lives, plays and works.
 Yellowstone is a playground for a naturalist like Matt.
 Between the bears, birds, wolves, weasels, and thermal features, he might never leave.
-Matt spends his summers hiking and recreating all over the Greater Yellowstone Ecosystem.
-In winter Matt is a backcountry ski guide in Yellowstone doing multi day trips staying off the grid inside the park.
+Matt spends his summers hiking and recreating all over the Greater Yellowstone Ecosystem in free time.
+Matt has joined the Yellowstone Wild Team on a year round basis and is embracing the opportunity to lead both single and multi-day wolf, snowshoeing, cross country skiing, and family tours.
 He will bring a deep knowledge and enthusiasm of the natural world to your time in this magical place.

 About Laura